 Sometimes it is more prudent to cut your losses than to litigate a case on shaky grounds.
 But how do you know if you are paying too much to close a claim?
 How do you know whether to contest a workers’ compensation claim or settle it?

-We provide comprehensive litigation and risk management services to private and public employers, and to workers’ comp carriers and third-party administrators.
+We provide comprehensive litigation and risk management services to private and public employers, and to workers’ comp carriers and third-party administrators throughout New York.
 This includes settlement of permanent partial disability (PPD) and permanent total disability (PTD) cases to mitigate the exposure of an open claim.

 The value of workers’ compensation cases has increased.
 For a career-ending work injury, employer-paid insurance may provide $700 a week, tax-free, plus the indefinite costs of ongoing medical treatment.
 It is critical to involve legal counsel early in the case to weigh defense strategies against settlement opportunities.
 Our experienced lawyers can help you make informed decisions to control costs and minimize risks.

 We can set up a Section 32 settlement conference to settle a single case or a swath of similar cases.
 Section 32 is a voluntary process by which carriers and claimants can enter into a written agreement to settle claims for a lump sum payment.
 Settlement often takes place after surgery or maximum medical recovery.